-In this article, we are going to explain the steps involved in configuring the Rank Transformation in Informatica with an example.
-For this example, we are going to use the below show data
+For this Informatica rank transformation example, we are going to use the below show data

 Configure Rank Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Employ] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica rank transformation example, we are using the [Employ] table from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

-In order to create a new mapping for rank transformation in informatica, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping for rank transformation, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
-Here, you have to write a unique name for this mapping (m_Rank_Transformation) and click OK button.
+Here, you have to write a unique name for this mapping (m_Rank_Transformation) and click the OK button.

-In order to create Rank transformation in Informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Rank transformation, Please navigate to the Transformation menu and select the Create.. option as we shown below.

-In order to rank the data, rank Transformation requires some data.
+To rank the data, it requires some data.
 So, we have to connect the Source definition with the transformation by dragging the required fields.

-From the above screenshot, you can observe the new item called RANKINDEX and this is default port created by the rank transformation.
-This output port will hold the ranking number so, we have to assign this output port to target table rank column.
+From the above screenshot, you can observe the new item called RANKINDEX, and this is the default port created by the rank transformation.
+This output port will hold the ranking number, so we have to assign this output port to the target table rank column.

 Double click on the Informatica Rank transformation to provide the ranking factor (based on which column you want to rank).
 From the below screenshot you can see the list of available properties in the Transformation tab: